zyf0717/zyf0717.github.io/_posts/2026-06-09-marginal-economics-agentic-ai.markdown

 Context debt is therefore not mainly a problem of context length, but context quality: failed exploration pollutes the working set, while later compaction may preserve the wrong abstractions and discard the missing evidence.

+Not to mention the human attention required to clean up after.

 This is where stop-losses matter.

 Currently, almost all agentic systems already have operational limits, such as max iterations, retry caps, guardrails, and timeouts.
 But these are technical limits rather than economic ones.